 The University of Redlands Student Insurance Plan is optional and/or secondary if you are fully covered by your own insurance.
 It helps with the expense of illness or injury not entirely covered by the student's primary insurance.
 The health insurance program is available at a nominal cost and is required of full-time undergraduates who do not carry other insurance.
-International students are required to carry a policy designed to meet their needs.
+International students are required to carry the policy.